checkLink

 {

-"description": "Check if Google is up with an origin.",
+"description": "Check if Google search path is valid using a specific origin.",

 "url": "/search",